-The fiscal year July 1, 2019 through June 30, 2020 was challenging due to the COVID-19 pandemic.
-Mass attendance in the April through June quarter was restricted and has not yet recovered.
-We anticipate that the 2020-2021 fiscal year will be a difficult one and so we will use funds from the parish’s general savings account to fill the anticipated gap between income and expenses.
+The fiscal year July 1, 2020 through June 30, 2021 continued to be a challenge.
+Mass attendance has not returned to pre-pandemic levels so we anticipate that the 2021-2022 fiscal year may require the use funds from the parish’s general savings account to fill the anticipated gap between income and expenses.

 - Of the remaining balance,